-Skeletons of Coryphodon and Uintatherium represent two different groups of archaic hoofed mammals. descended from the primitive condylarths, that lived during the first part of the Age of Mammals.
+Skeletons of Coryphodon, Barylambda, and Uintatherium represent different types of archaic hoofed mammals, descended from the primitive condylarths, that lived during the first part of the Age of Mammals.
 A family tree of these animals is displayed around the corner from the Uintatherium skeleton.
-In the semicircular end case is a skeleton of a Pliocene "earth pig" or aardvark (Orycteropus).
+In the semicircular end case to the right of the condylarths there is a skeleton of a Pliocene "earth pig" or aardvark (Orycteropus).
 Aardvarks are living today in Africa.
 The structure of the aardvark skeleton suggests that this curious animal may have evolved from the condylarths, although the skull is highly specialized.